Apply for PreK and Early Head Start

-Family and Early Childhood Education Program (FECEP)/Head Start and Early Head Start provides a high-quality early learning experience for qualifying income-eligible newborns to five-year-olds.
+FCPS PreK and Early Head Start programs provide a high-quality early learning experience for qualifying income-eligible children ages 6 weeks to 4 years.

-Though families may qualify, spaces are limited and selection is based on need, not “first come, first serve”, with priority given to ages 4 and 5 (not eligible for Kindergarten).
-The application process begins January 1st for the following school year starting in September.
+Though families may qualify, spaces are limited and selection is based on need, not “first come, first serve”, with PreK priority given to 4 year olds.
+The application process begins January 1st for the upcoming school year.
 However it is important for all families to apply as soon as possible.

 Note: The application eligibility, selection and enrollment process is managed centrally at the Office of Early Childhood Curriculum and Grant Management located in Falls Church; not at schools.
 If you a have question about the application process or status please call the main English Line: 703-208-7900 or Spanish Line: 703-208-7901.